fengjixuchui/Kernal-cheat-Injector/README.md

 - launch your game ( must be on the same drive as injector )
 - input the window class name of the process you are wanting to inject into
 - bypass will exploit the game and then proceed  to inject into the game

+# facing issues on Windows 11 ?
+- Run command prompt as Administrator and type in these.
+- reg add HKLM\SYSTEM\CurrentControlSet\CI\Config /v "VulnerableDriverBlocklistEnable" /t REG_DWORD /d 0 /f
+- reg add HKLM\SYSTEM\CurrentControlSet\Control\DeviceGuard\Scenarios\HypervisorEnforcedCodeIntegrity/v "Enabled" /t REG_DWORD /d 0 /f

+To apply the changes, you will need to reboot the system.

 # some window class names examples
 UnrealWindow - Fortnite, Valorant , Splitgate